keyboard_arrow_up

 How Accurate Does Your Output Signal Need to Be?

-It is important to determine the required flow measurement accuracy, since the performance of a flow gauge may not be acceptable over the full range of flow.
-You can get it determined in terms of percentage of calibrated span, actual reading, or full-scale units.
-Absolute accuracy is critical where a product is sold based on meter reading.
-In some other applications, repeatability can be a more important factor than absolute accuracy.
-Determining your needs will allow you to have an optimal experience.
+Define the required level of flow measurement accuracy.
+The performance of a flow gauge may vary across different flow ranges.
+Accuracy can be determined as a percentage of calibrated span, actual reading, or full-scale units.
+In applications where products are sold based on meter readings, absolute accuracy is crucial.
+In other cases, repeatability may be more important than absolute accuracy.
+Clarifying your specific needs ensures optimal performance.

 What’s Your Projected Flow Meter Environment?